Hong Kong motion picture rating system: History

-At the beginning of the film industry in Hong Kong, when the viewing of movies had no age restrictions, films were made under strict guidelines.
-For instance, movie characters were not allowed to get away with crimes, and sex scenes were not permitted.
 In 1986, with the release of John Woo's violent gangster movie A Better Tomorrow (later rated IIB), the general public became concerned about the influence films had on children.
 As a result, the Hong Kong motion picture rating system was established under the Movie Screening Ordinance Cap.392 on 10 November 1988.
 The purpose behind the law was to provide parents of minors a chance to prevent their children from being exposed to inappropriate materials, as well as to allow people to watch movies with content aimed towards adults.

-The ratings were previously issued by the Television and Entertainment Licensing Authority (TELA), and initially provided three levels of ratings, which led the slang term "three-tier ratings" (三級制) to popular usage.
+The ratings were previously issued by the Office for Film, Newspaper and Article Administration, and initially provided three levels of ratings, which led the slang term "three-tier ratings" (三級制) to popular usage.

 In 1995, the ratings were amended, creating three levels of main ratings, and two sub-ratings for one level.

-The HKSAR government revisioned on 11 June 2021, the Film Censorship Ordinance guidelines for censors.
-The guidelines stipulate that if the content of a film to be shown violates the Hong Kong national security law, the censor shall conclude that the film is not suitable for exhibition.
+The Hong Kong government revisioned the Film Censorship Ordinance guidelines for censors on 11 June 2021.
+The new guidelines stipulate that if the content of a film to be shown violates the Hong Kong national security law, the censor shall conclude that the film is not suitable for exhibition.